-Traffic light system is the FOP method used by the UK government that has been developed by the Food Standards Agency in 200616.
+Traffic light system is the FOP method used by the UK government that has been developed by the Food Standards Agency in 20068.
 As the others FOP in Europe, it is not mandatory, but many supermarkets and food processors have adopted it as a standard.

 This system considers the following nutrients: calories, fats, saturated fats, sugars, and salt, and it displays them in the label linking the amount of the nutrients to be found in the product to a percentage and, therefore, to a colour.
 The percentage refers to the relative adult's reference intake, and the colour shows if a product is high (red), medium (amber) or low (green) in fat, saturated fat, sugars, and salt.
 It also provides the information about how much energy (calories and kilojoules) it provides.
-Nutrients are labelled red if the amount of the

-14 The Italian Government's Council for research in agriculture nutrient per 100g or 100ml of the food represents more than 25% (for food) and 12,5% (for drinks) of an adult's recommended daily maximum intake for the particular nutrient.
+Nutrients are labelled red if the amount of the nutrient per 100g or 100ml of the food represents more than 25% (for food) and 12,5% (for drinks) of an adult's recommended daily maximum intake for the particular nutrient.